-The 1901 Census for Canada shows us that the Connell family were living in Smith Falls in the district of Lanark South, Ontario.
-The household comprised of James Connell, Head, age 46, a Blacksmith by trade, born in Ireland on 7th March 1855 his family having emmigrated to Canada in 1853.
-His wife Adeline Marjorie (nee Cain) age 38 born in Ontario on 26th June 1862 and their sons, Robert age 11 born in Ontario on 11th May 1889 and John Arthur age 6 born in Ontario on 22nd February 1895.
+The 1901 Census for Canada shows us that the Connell family was living in Smith Falls in the district of Lanark South, Ontario.
+The household comprised of James Connell, Head, age 46, a Blacksmith who had been born in Ireland on 7th March 1855.
+His family had emmigrated to Canada in 1853.
+His wife Adeline Marjorie (nee Cain) age 38 was born in Ontario on 26th June 1862.
+Their sons were Robert aged 11 (born in Ontario on 11th May 1889) and John Arthur aged 6 (born in Ontario on 22nd February 1895).

 John Arthur Connell Married Lottie Cain in March 1915.

-John enlisted into the 130th Battalion of the Canadian Expeditionery Force at Smith Falls,Ontario on 16th December 1915, he gave his trade as Electrician and his next of kin as Mrs Lottie Connell (wife) address Smith falls Ontario.
+John’s army records tell us that he enlisted into the 130th Battalion of the Canadian Expeditionery Force at Smith Falls,Ontario on 16th December 1915.
+His previous trade had been Electrician.
+His next of kin was Mrs Lottie Connell (wife) and her address was Smith falls Ontario.

 After training in Canada he embarked from Halifax on 23rd September 1916 on board the S.S.
 Lapland for Liverpool, U.K. and arrived on 6th October 1916, when he was posted to Sandling Camp in Kent, U.K.

-John Arthur Connell remained at Standling Camp until 20th March 1917 when he was transferred to Shorncliffe Camp where he remained until on 21 st September 1917.
+John Arthur Connellremained at Standling Camp until 20th March 1917 when he was transferred to Shorncliffe Camp where he remained until the 21 st September 1917.

 John seems to have been a bit of a character after finding himself at odds with the Army Authorities for being reported ” Absent Without Leave.”
-He was arrested on 9th November 1917 after masquerading as an “in patient ” at Westcliffe Hospital, Folkstone in Kent, also he masqueraded as a Sergeant Major and on arrest on 9th November he escaped and was sentenced to nine months detention on 18th December 1917.
+He was arrested on 9th November 1917 after masquerading as an “in patient ” at Westcliffe Hospital, Folkstone in Kent.
+He masqueraded as a Sergeant Major and on arrest on 9th November he escaped and was sentenced to nine months detention on 18th December 1917.